purpleidea/flabbergast/flabbergast-manual.md

 So, the Flabbergast libraries look like they do to avoid I/O and minimise the ensuing insanity.

-### Frame Manipulation (`lib:frame`)
+There are platform specific libraries, which end in `-interop`, to provide access to the underlying libraries.
+Do not access these libraries directly.
+Instead, using the corresponding platform-independent library (_e.g._, `utils` rather than `utils-interop`).
+These libraries enhance the functionality of these base libraries, but the originals may still be visible in stack traces; consider them an implementation detail.

+### General Utilities (`lib:utils`)
-This library is simply a collection of convenience templates for manipulating frames.
+This library is simply a collection of convenience function-like templates.
 It is portable and should be present on every platform; it is reasonable to expect to have it.

-### String Manipulation (`lib:str`)
-These functions perform common string operations not found in the language.
-This is not a portable language, but should be trivial to port to new platforms; it is reasonable to expect to have it.
+Broadly, it provides basic string manipulation, convenience functions to manipulate frames, and layered override templates.
+Currently, Flabbergast lacks a documentation generator, so the best information is the source comments.

 ### Regular Expressions (`lib:regex`)
 The regular expression library works in two parts: there are a set of templates to build a regular expression and a function to collect matches from a regular expression.
 Regular expression syntax varies across platforms, so a more uniform way of defining expressions is needed.
 This is what the templates provide: a consistent mechanism.
 Essentially, the library provides a way to build a regular expression “function” that can be called on a string.
 For example: